 I’m sure you have at least a couple different interests, probably a lot more.
 The Renaissance Soul is about leaving the old model of ‘you work so that you can play’ into the new model of making your work seem like play.

 Life is meant to be enjoyed.
-Don’t waste it by spending time on things that don’t excite you, help you grow, or enrich your life.
+Don’t waste it by spending time on things that don’t excite you.
+Spend time on things that help you grow, or that enrich your life.

 The Sampler Platter